バローロ リヴェット1976ヴィンテージ

 June 14, 2026Swirl Wine Team0 comments

-What is Barolo
+What does Barolo taste like?

 A pale, garnet-tinged color with complex aromas of rose, violet, dried fruit, spice, and leather.
 Powerful tannins and high acidity unfold slowly and gracefully over many years.